 Call for ProjectsFurther Info / Submit Project

-There are currently no calls for projects
+There are currently two calls for projects

 Latest NewsView All News

-Sign up for further information
+Sign up for our newsletter

 Sign up for our Newsletter and to be kept informed about Centre activities:

 Scotland's Plant Health Conference will be held in the Edinburgh Suite of the Hilton Double Tree Hotel next to Edinburgh Airport (100 Eastfield Road, EH28 8LL) on 28th May 2019 from 09.30 - 15.30.
 All stakeholders with an interest in plant health in Scotland are welcome to register for free before Friday 17th May at firstname.lastname@example.org.
 Registration is obligatory for seating and catering purposes.

 This is the first time the conference has been held and combines both the Scottish Government's Plant Health Forum and the Plant Health Centre's annual stakeholder event.